 Engage your audience and get them interested in what you have to say by getting your message right from the start.
 That’s what this workshop is all about.

 We’ll put the audience at the heart of your message and using our simple key message planner, participants will learn how to craft a clear message and motivate an audience with points that are relevant to them.
-This interactive session is lively and fun and includes useful activities, facilitated group discussions, and breakout sessions to keep folks interested and engaged.
+This interactive session is lively and fun and includes useful activities, facilitated group discussions, and breakout sessions to keep folks interested and engaged whilst learning.

-Typically, this session takes 3-4 hours and is ideal for groups of up to 25 participants in a virtual environment.
+This session takes 4 hours and is ideal for groups of up to 25 participants in a virtual environment.